The affine Springer fiber-sheaf correspondence: Affine Springer fibers

-By Propositions \ref{prop:J0 action} and \ref{prop:A0 action}, the (BM) homology of $\Sp_{\gamma}$ and the homology of $\tSp_\gamma$ define quasicoherent sheaves $\cF_\gamma'$ and $\widetilde{\cF}_\gamma'$ on $(T^*T^\vee)/W$. \begin{lemma} These quasicoherent sheaves are actually coherent, and set-theoretically supported on the Lagrangian subvariety $\{0\}\times T^\vee \subset T^*T^\vee$.
-Moreover, the dimension of their support equals the rank of the centralizer. \end{lemma}
+\begin{lemma} These quasicoherent sheaves are actually coherent, and their (reduced) support is contained in the Lagrangian subvariety $\{0\}\times T^\vee /W\subset T^*T^\vee/W$.
+Moreover, the dimension of their support equals the rank of the centralizer $G_{\gamma}$. \end{lemma}